ChrisChalms/DialogueSystem/README.md

  ```
  Here's some more options:
  - Id - The id of the dialogue.
 The dialogue controller will look for the highest id to start from (if all starting condition evaluations are true)
+ - Type - The type of conversation this is, you only need to change this if you want a non-default type.
+Currently there's only the default and background conversation types
  - Sentences - Array of the sentences that are queued
  - NextId - The Id of the dialogue to progress to after this one has finished
  - Speaker - The name of the person speaking
+ - AnchorObject - If this is a background conversation the anchor object can be used to position the dialogue box next to the object speaking.
+ - OnFinishedActions - This is an array of action names that will be performed automatically when the current dialogue has ended.
+Much the same as the option's selectedActions array
  - CharacterSpritesName - The name this character's sprites were registered under in the repo
  - StartingSprite - Used with CharacterSpritesName to show a character's sprite as soon as the conversation starts.
 You can also just have the CharacterSpritesName and the sprite "Default" will be looked for if this is blank
  - Theme - The theme for this dialogue, must be registered in the theme repo.
 Can be left blank to not change the UI at all